Tuition and Fees

 Harrington Hall and Vanier Hall

-The last day to confirm enrolment by arranging payment of fees is September 16, 2022.
-Balances are due in full by January 13, 2023.
-Students are encouraged to review their webadvisor account in December to ensure charges owing for January have been accurately reflected.
+The last day to confirm enrolment by arranging payment of fees is September 15, 2023.
+Balances are due in full by January 12, 2024.
+Students are encouraged to review their account on STU Self Service in December to ensure charges owing for January have been accurately reflected.

 Note: In some situations St. Thomas University will consider payment plans for students.
 To be considered for a payment plan students must complete the “Payment Plan Application”.
 Students will only be considered for a payment plan if they pay their first semester fees in full and prove they can pay the remainder instalments.